The Ultimate Guide to Gen Z Relationship Terms

 Benching

-verb—when one continues to casually date a partner without committing, essentially keeping them and the potential relationship as an "option"
+verb—when someone casually dates a partner without committing, essentially keeping them as an "option"

 Breadcrumbing